Optional Enrichment Article #1

 Petrification - How is the Bone Turned to Stone?

-No magic is involved in petrification of bone, or wood or other materials.
+No magic is involved in the petrification of bone, wood, or other materials.
 The chemical environment inside organic materials is very different from the chemical environment outside.
 All groundwaters carry minerals, and when those mineral-carrying groundwaters encounter a change in chemical conditions, some chemicals usually are picked up while others are put down.
-Remember that water can poison people by picking up lead and other chemicals from old pipes and that water can clog old pipes by putting down scum and hard-water deposits—picking up some chemicals and putting down others is the usual behavior for water.
-Water softeners work by pulling calcium out of water and putting sodium back in.
+Remember that water can poison people by picking up lead and other chemicals from old pipes, and that water can clog old pipes by putting down scum and hard-water deposits—picking up some chemicals and putting down others is the usual behavior for water.
+Water softeners work by pulling calcium out of the water and putting sodium back in.

 When organic material is buried in mud, if enough adding and subtracting of chemicals occurs before the material is eaten by worms or fungi or bacteria, then the organic material can be “turned to stone”.
 This petrification is rare—most organics are recycled—but occurs often enough to give us plenty of fossils to study.